overturetool/overturetool.github.io/_netmeetings/Net-Meeting-99.md

 #### The Overture C Code Generator

 Work on the code generator is currently focused on integrating it with Overture's (F)unctional (M)ockup (U)nit export functionality.
 After exporting a model as a source code FMU, the user can upload the FMU to the FMU cross-compilation server (http://sweng.au.dk/fmubuilder) and receive a standalone FMU that can be used in co-simulation on Linux, Mac OS and Windows platforms.

+##  Release Planning

+A new release is planned for the 4th of July.
+The release candidate can be found as http://overture.au.dk/overture/development/Build-60_2016-06-25_22-26/

 ##  Community Development